Javier747ccc/PruebasCodex/README.md

 The dot moves at 0.4 seconds between steps by default.
 You can pass the `step_time` argument to ``animate_point`` to change the speed.
-Each segment of the path is subdivided into 10 intermediate steps to produce smoother motion.
+Each segment of the path is subdivided into 20 intermediate steps by default, producing even smoother motion.
 Adjust ``steps_per_segment`` to use a different level of granularity.

 ```bash
 python animate_point.py